-Thousands of people in Kansas City rely on public transportation for grocery shopping.
-That’s why the Greater Kansas City Food Policy Coalition’s Grocery Access Task Force is working with representatives from Kansas City Area Transportation Authority, which operates RideKC city busses, to recommend targeted repairs and improvements that would make it easier for people to do their grocery shopping by city bus.
-The recommendations include ADA accessibility, crosswalks and safe sidewalks.
+Thousands of people in Kansas City rely on public transportation to access healthy, affordable food.
+That’s why the Greater Kansas City Food Policy Coalition is working with representatives from Kansas City Area Transportation Authority, which operates RideKC city buses, to improve grocery shopping by bus.